Web Design Navigation Best Practices & Examples

 On this website navigation example for KOBU Agency, the menu is the design.
 This design that covers the entirety of the screen leaves plenty of room for menu items without sacrificing style.
 It gives a clear and direct roadmap to navigate the website.
 The simplicity is a breath of fresh air and entices you to engage with the website.

-Try Out One of These Website Navigation Examples for Your Next Web Design
+Try Out One Of These Website Navigation Examples For Your Next Web Design

 These non-traditional navigation styles can add a little bit of fun to your website.
 Our Iowa web design experts like all of these options because they put the main focus on the design and functionality, without sacrificing the importance of navigation.
 Next time you’re working on a new responsive design, consider these alternatives.
 Whatever alternative to the hamburger menu you choose, we encourage you to run heatmaps, UX testing and look at your analytics to see what’s effective, then continue to monitor and optimize your web design.